onap/vnfrqts-requirements/docs/Chapter8.rst

 underscores '_' and **MUST NOT** contain any of the following
 strings: '_int' or 'int\_' or '\_int\_'.

-R-00977 A VNF’s Heat Orchestration Template’s ‘{network-role}’ **MUST NOT** be a substring of ‘{vm-type}’.
+R-00977 A VNF's Heat Orchestration Template's '{network-role}' **MUST NOT** be a substring of '{vm-type}'.

-R-58424 A VNF’s Heat Orchestration Template’s use of ‘{network-role}’ in all Resource property parameter names **MUST** be the same case
+R-58424 A VNF's Heat Orchestration Template's use of '{network-role}' in all Resource property parameter names **MUST** be the same case

-R-21511 A VNF’s Heat Orchestration Template’s use of ‘{network-role}’ in all Resource IDs **MUST** be the same case.
+R-21511 A VNF's Heat Orchestration Template's use of '{network-role}' in all Resource IDs **MUST** be the same case.

-R-86588 A VNF’s Heat Orchestration Template’s ‘{network-role}’ case in Resource property parameter names **SHOULD** match the case of ‘{network-role}’ in Resource IDs and vice versa.
+R-86588 A VNF's Heat Orchestration Template's '{network-role}' case in Resource property parameter names **SHOULD** match the case of '{network-role}' in Resource IDs and vice versa.

-R-54517 When a VNF’s Heat Orchestration Template’s resource is associated with a single ‘{vm-type}’, the Resource ID **MUST** contain the ‘{vm-type}’.
+R-54517 When a VNF's Heat Orchestration Template's resource is associated with a single '{vm-type}', the Resource ID **MUST** contain the '{vm-type}'.

-R-96482 When a VNF’s Heat Orchestration Template’s resource is associated with a single external network, the Resource ID MUST contain the text ‘{network-role}’.
+R-96482 When a VNF's Heat Orchestration Template's resource is associated with a single external network, the Resource ID MUST contain the text '{network-role}'.

-R-98138 When a VNF’s Heat Orchestration Template’s resource is associated with a single internal network, the Resource ID MUST contain the text ‘int\_{network-role}’.
+R-98138 When a VNF's Heat Orchestration Template's resource is associated with a single internal network, the Resource ID MUST contain the text 'int\_{network-role}'.

 R-82115 When a VNF's Heat Orchestration Template's resource is associated with a single '{vm-type}' and a single external network, the Resource